crickets-and-comb/bfb_delivery/docs/index.rst

 So far, you can use this package to cut some cruft around creating delivery route manifests.
 You can:

     1. Split a driver-labeled route spreadsheet into individual driver spreadsheets.
 See :doc:`split_chunked_route` for more information.
-    2. Combine driver route spreadsheets into a single workbook.
-See :doc:`combine_route_tables` for more information.
+    2. Create printable manifests.
+See :doc:`create_manifests` for more information.
-    3. Format the combined route workbook into manifests for printing.
-See :doc:`format_combined_routes` for more information.

 Contents